LastCallMedia/Composer-Upstream-Files/README.md

 ### Exclusions

-It is also possible to exclude individual files.
-This is most useful when you use manifests from upstream projects, and don't want to pull in a certain file from upstream:
+It is also possible to exclude files based on their source or destination.
+This is most useful when you use manifests from upstream projects, and don't want to pull in certain files from upstream:

 ```json
 {